Sphyraena putnamae

-Sphyraena putnamae, the sawtooth, chevron or military barracuda, is a species of barracuda found in the Indo-Pacific region and Japan.
-It is found in bays, turbid lagoons, and some reefs.
-A recognizable feature is the many (about 15) dark chevron-shaped markings along its side, and its forked caudal fin.
+Sphyraena putnamae, the sawtooth, chevron or military barracuda, is a species of barracuda found in all tropical seas and temperate waters of major oceans with the exception of the Eastern Pacific.
+It is found near shores in bays, turbid lagoons, and some reefs.
+It can be distinguished by the many (about 15) dark chevron-shaped markings along its side, and its forked caudal fin.
+It spends its time in the shallow part of the sea off the coast, and stays closer to the surface levels of the open ocean.
+It can live up to 14 years, reaching lengths of six feet long and weighing over 100 pounds.